| | |

 • Pour the melted butter over the top of the chocolate chip cookies.

-• In a mixing bowl, add your peanut butter, powdered sugar, milk, and cream cheese.
+• In a mixing bowl, add your peanut butter, powdered sugar, 1/4 cup milk, and cream cheese.
 Mix until light and creamy, and the ingredients are combined.

 • Spread the peanut butter cream cheese mixture over top of the cookies.

-• Mix the chocolate pudding according to the package directions, but reduce the milk by 1/2 cup.
+• Mix the chocolate pudding according to the package directions, reducing the milk by 1/2 cup.
 If using dairy-free milk, use the mixer on high speed to help it set.

 • Pour the chocolate pudding over the top of the peanut butter layer.